Bittersweet World

-Bittersweet World is the third studio album by American recording artist Ashlee Simpson.
+Bittersweet World is the third studio album by American singer-songwriter Ashlee Simpson.
 It was released in the United States on April 22, 2008.
-The project is Simpson's final release through Geffen Records.
+The project is her final release through Geffen Records.

 The album marked a departure for Simpson, who executive produced the record and shifted her sound in a more dance-pop direction.
-Wanting to experiment with new sounds to make a “fun party album”, Simpson enlisted multiple producers including Timbaland, Jerome Harmon, Chad Hugo of The Neptunes, and Kenna.
+Wanting to experiment with new sounds to make a "fun party album", she enlisted multiple producers including Timbaland, Jerome Harmon, Chad Hugo of The Neptunes, and Kenna.

-The album debuted at number 4 on the Billboard 200 chart in the United States, Simpson's first to not reach the number 1 position.
-The album's lead single, "Outta My Head (Ay Ya Ya)", also became her first to not appear on the Billboard Hot 100 chart in the US, though it was a moderate success in other territories.
+Bittersweet World was not as successful as Autobiography or I Am Me.
+It reached the top 20 in Canada, Ireland, and the United States.
+While the album's lead single, "Outta My Head (Ay Ya Ya)", also became her first to not appear on the Billboard Hot 100 chart in the US, the song was a moderate success in other territories.
 In early 2008, Simpson promoted the album with a small club tour.
-Plans for a summer tour were canceled when Simpson announced her pregnancy.
-Though the album did not achieve the commercial success of Autobiography or I Am Me, it has been lauded by critics for its eighties-infused electropop sound, which Simpson has admitted was “ahead of its time.”
+Plans for a summer tour were canceled when she announced her pregnancy.
+The album has been lauded by critics for its 1980s-infused electropop sound.